-An Insider Is Suggesting Production Wants To Do A Winter Edition
+An Insider Said Production Wanted To Do A Winter Edition But CBS Said No

-According to the Twitter account SpoilerGirl1, who seems to have an inside source with the production, “With no Survivor, CBS is considering a winter season or BBCeleb.”
+According to the Twitter account SpoilerGirl1, who is a reliable inside source with the production, “With no Survivor, CBS is considering a winter season or BBCeleb.”
 That was tweeted back on October 18.
 Then on October 29, the account again wrote, “With no Survivor, I’m still being told they want some form of a BB season before the Summer.”

 When asked if it would be Over the Top, which is how technically season 23 would air next summer and OTT could air in the winter, Spoiler Girl wrote, “I haven’t heard anything about OTT.
 I think they want it to air on TV, but a shorter season.”

-That seems to imply it’s going to be a Celebrity Big Brother.
-A lot of fans are rooting for it to be a season of Big Brother made up entirely of past Survivor players, which would be a celebrity of sorts but would also have the fun of bringing back familiar reality TV faces without them having played this particular game before.
+That seemed to imply it was going to be a Celebrity Big Brother.
+A lot of fans were rooting for it to be a season of Big Brother made up entirely of past Survivor players, which would be a celebrity version of sorts but would also have the fun of bringing back familiar reality TV faces without them having played this particular game before.

 A couple of contestants — Hayden Moss from Big Brother 12 and Caleb Reynolds from Big Brother 16 both went on to appear on Survivor after their stints on Big Brother, but no one has ever gone the other way.
 It could be fun.